 For the each of the clay zones in the most densely drilled block 4, SRK undertook 2-D variography using the composited drillhole database.
-Experimental semi-variograms were produced for lithium grades using a sensible lag to define the nugget effect, sill (variance) structures and ranges.
+Experimental semi-variograms were produced for using a sensible lag to define the nugget effect, sill (variance) structures and ranges.
 Omni-directional semi-variograms were produced, which provided the most robust variogram structures.

-Figure 13-12 shows the modelled variograms produced for the three clay units in Block 4.
+Figure 14-12 shows the modelled variograms produced for the three clay units in Block 4 for Li.
+Variograms produced for K showed similar ranges and structures to Li.